SouthernMethodistUniversity/intro/sections/logistics.md

 ## Location

 * We will be meeting in Fondren Library (red) room 323.
-If you are nor sure about where it is located, please ask at the main desk as you enter, they can direct you.
+If you are not sure about where it is located, please ask at the main desk as you enter, they can direct you.

 ### Parking
 * On the [campus parking map](https://www.smu.edu/-/media/Site/ParkNPony/Maps/2019-20-Campus-Parking-Map.pdf?la=en) Fondren is building #40, and it shows the parking lots near us, they are all coded to different parking passes